Willie Hammerstein: Early years

 Willie Hammerstein managed his father's Olympia Theater, which opened in 1895.

 In November 1896 Willie Hammerstein brought the Cherry Sisters to the Olympia roof garden.
 The sisters put on a terrible act where they sang sentimental, dialect or patriotic songs.
 One of them played the piano and another banged a drum.
 Willie knew how bad they were.
 He provided a net that protected them when the audience, as expected, started throwing produce and garbage at the stage.
 The word spread, and the sisters became a big draw.

-Oscar Hammerstein went bankrupt in 1898.
-The Olympia theater was sold in an auction.
-Hammerstein managed to raise enough money to build the Victoria Theatre, which opened as a legitimate theater on March 3, 1899.
-On June 26, 1899, he opened a partially enclosed roof garden theater, the Venetian Terrace Garden, with an outdoor promenade that was attached to the roof garden of Hammerstein's Theatre Republic in 1900.
-Hammerstein enlarged the roof garden theater and reopened it in May 1901 as the Paradise Roof Garden.
+Oscar Hammerstein went bankrupt in 1898 and his Olympia theater, which Willie was managing, was sold at auction, but he simultaneously built the Victoria Theatre and the roof top Venetian Terrace Garden.
+Willie took over management of the complex, by then known collectively as "Hammerstein's", in February 1904.